-6 Ways to Get Rid of Weeds in Your Garden
+How to Get Rid of Weeds in 6 Different Ways

 Weeds are unsightly and spoil neatly tended flower beds and borders, yards and driveways.
 Fortunately there are lots of ways to deal with them, either with chemicals or in a natural, environmentally friendly way, by mechanical means or with household chemical chemicals.

 If you have any questions, just leave a comment at the end of this "how to" guide.
-Also if you find this article useful, please share it on Facebook or other social media using the easy share buttons.
+Also if you find this article useful, please share a link to it on Facebook or other social media using the easy share buttons.